Archive for April, 2009

 Last week, Jeremy watched as I was hunched over my little laptop, frustrated once again by the slowness of its functions, hinting of the need to reboot.
 I cursed out loud, not wanting to reboot because I had too many browser tabs open; so I persisted, insisting that I could tough it out.
 He turned to me, and with a concerned expression, said, “Honey, let’s get you a new Macbook and an external display.
 I think you’re really gonna love it and you’ll be so much happier and productive.”

 I have resisted converting to Apple for about ten years.
 My excuse was always that I couldn’t stand the keyboard differences.
 While this was somewhat true, it was also an excuse to stay within my comfort zone and to resist change.
 That evening, however, I reached a tipping point in my dissatisfaction with PCs, and decided to give Mac a try (while trying to ignore the resistance in my stomach).

 So, Jeremy and his friend Dave took me to the Apple Store.
 Once inside, I immediately felt like a kid in a candy store, drooling over the sleekness of the machines and the beautifully minimalistic store design.
 We walked into the store with the idea of buying the cheapest laptop + display combo, but when I saw that the current generation of 23″ monitors have a glossy reflective display, I knew that it would distract me more than be a tool of inspiration and productivity.

-limited beliefs, Limiting beliefs, self limiting beliefs, eliminating limiting beliefs, how to eliminate limiting beliefs, changing limited beliefs, limited belief, eliminate limiting beliefs, eliminating beliefs, limiting belief
+limited beliefs, self limiting beliefs, Limiting beliefs, eliminating limiting beliefs, how to eliminate limiting beliefs, eliminate limiting beliefs, changing limited beliefs, limited belief, self-limiting beliefs, how to eliminate self limiting beliefs